 Here again, redeeming credit card travel points is pretty straightforward.
 I usually transfer Chase Ultimate Rewards Points to Southwest and then book the flight on the Southwest app or website.
 I typically get a value of 1.6 cents per point on these bookings.

 I recently got a Southwest Rapids Rewards Credit Card as the sign up bonus was high.
 Given that I travel so often with Southwest, it was time to get a Southwest credit card.
 This allows me to save my Chase points for other uses.

 Capital One recently added transfer partner airlines but beware that the Capital One Venture Miles often don’t transfer on a one to one basis.
 Check carefully before transferring to one of their partners to make sure you get the value you’re after.

-You can also transfer Fixed Value Points to Hotel transfer partners.
+You can also transfer Fixed Value Points to hotel transfer partners.
 The process is the same as with Airline partners.
-Again, make sure you’ve joined the particular hotel chain’s loyalty program and have linked it in your Fixed Value Points bank portal.
+Again, make sure you join the particular hotel chain’s loyalty program and linkit in your account online portal.
 I always recommend checking the cash price on the Hotel website/app and in the redemption portal for whatever Fixed Value Point you intend to use.
 Compare the value per point before deciding whether or not to transfer points.

 One important thing to note is that once you transfer points to a travel partner, you will not be able transfer those points back if you change your mind.

-If all of the above makes your head spin, please reach out to me via the contact form.
-I’ll be happy to help you plan and execute your points and mile redemption so you can travel for pennies on the dollar like I do.
+If redeeming credit card travel points makes your head spin, please reach out to me via the contact form.
+I’ll be happy to help you plan and execute your points and mile redemption strategy so you can travel for pennies on the dollar just like I do.

 Have you redeemed any of your points and miles?
 Tell us how you did it and how much money you saved by scrolling down and leaving a comment below.